DevAkintunde/greyBox-early-dev/apiDoc.md

 - Profile update: PATCH:/update
 - Password update: PATCH:/update-password
 - Reset password: PATCH:/reset-password

+### Admin auth operation routes: /api/v2/auth/accounts/

+- Dev available paths: POST:/paths
 - Create new account: POST:/create-account

 #### Note on authentication

-- Default authorisation uses session to keep users signed In.
+- Default authorisation does not keep users signed In.
+  -- However there are 2 options to manage authorisation:
+  --- 1. 'session'.
+Save the user to browser session
+  --- 2. 'bearer'.
+Generates JWT bearer token which can be saved in the frontend and used in request to server
-- - However when needed, BearerToken can be used with the built-in JWT feature.
-Simply set a key in request header as X-requestToken: '\*' to use.
+- - To use either of both options, Simply set a key in request header as
+    ---- {X-requestToken: 'option' // 'session'/'bearer'} to use.
+    ---- '\*' can be used in place of 'session'
-- - If X-requestToken !== '\*' is set, session is auto-disabled.
+- - If X-requestToken is not set, authentication mechanism is discaded/auto-disabled.

 ### Admin managerial routes: /api/v1/admin/purview